4p02/project/backend/ARCHITECTURE.md

 It obviously depends on the **postgres** database running, which is the main database engine we use:
 - It supports the standard SQL language you're used to, with a few caveats about certain type names (e.g. use `text` for strings, `bytea` for binary text)
 - It has a concept of users and roles.
-The user is what you specify in the connection string and is how you login.
+The user is what you specify in the connection string and is how you authenticate.
 The role specifics additional table or row permissions on top of your user permissions.
-Roles can be switched to and from while in a postgres session.
+Roles can be switched to and from while in a postgres session (this is the main feature that makes postgrest work).
-- We configure our tables so that only specific tables and rows can be accessed by a given role.
+- We configure our tables so that only specific tables and rows can be accessed by a given role with `grant` clauses that specify which of the primitive operations (`select`, `insert`, `update`, and `delete`) can be performed and on which columns can be affected by those queries
+- In addition to `grant` clauses, we also set row-level security which constrains which rows a user or role is able to view and change.
+Note that row-level security, as the name implies, only allows changing which rows are visible to the current user/role, and it cannot constrain columns (use `grant` clauses, or custom views for that).

 Both of these services are installed and configured in the setup instructions.

 ### Ollama
 **Ollama**: Provides an HTTP REST API similar to that of ClosedAI's API.
 It's primary purpose is to perform chat completions on a selected model.

+### Ancillary
+**Apache**: A HTTP server that blends all our services together on production, and serves them alongside frontend.
+It is responsible for acting as the main HTTP gateway, and internally rerouting requests to the appropriate service, based on the subdomain and HTTP request path.

+**systemd**: Our service manager on production, which is responsible for running all the aforementioned services, in the correct order.
+It also handles and classifies logging in production from all the services it managers, supports setting log verbosity levels, and exposes an easy management interface for parsing and searching log files.
+Services are restarted when the server restarts, the server is updated, or if it ever happens that any service crashes.

 ## Directory Structure